nishanttotla/hugo-blog-skeleton/content/blog/why-i-moved-to-static-website.md

 ### Static Site Generators

-I was familiar with static site generators -- tools that generate your website for you using some basic definitions, but never thought they could work for me.
+I was familiar with static site generators -- tools that generate your website for you using some basic templating, but never thought they could work for me.
 Around two months ago, I started exploring further, and found that the ecosystem had [grown a lot](https://www.staticgen.com/) since I last checked.
 Still, it seemed like a lot of work with unclear advantages, until [Prakhar](https://twitter.com/prakharsriv9) fully convinced me to take the plunge.

 <blockquote class="twitter-tweet tw-align-center" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/nishanttotla">@nishanttotla</a> I whole-heartedly support this!
 No DB, editing in your fav text-editor and painless + free deployments.
 It can&#39;t get better.</p>&mdash; Prakhar Srivastav (@prakharsriv9) <a href="https://twitter.com/prakharsriv9/status/697481406956572672">February 10, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>